Josue7912/flaskwebdev-course/README.md

 ### Libraries and Modules I used

-You can find all the information in the <i>requirements.txt</i> file of this repository.
+You can find all the information in the <i><a href="https://github.com/Josue7912/flaskwebdev-course/blob/main/requirements.txt">requirements.txt</a></i> file of this repository.